HarishKumar097/test-package/README.md

 console.log("Deleted Live Stream Playback ID:", deleteLiveStreamPlaybackId);
 ```

-#### Get Live Stream Playback Policy
+#### Get Live Stream Playback Policy:

 Use the `getLiveStreamPlaybackPolicy` method to retrieve the playback policy for a specific live stream playback ID.
 Replace `streamId` with the stream's ID and `playbackId` with the actual playback ID to fetch the policy.
-For more details, refer to the [Get Live Stream Playback ID](https://docs.fastpix.io/reference/get-live-stream-playback-id) API documentation.
+For more details, refer to the [Get stream's playback ID](https://docs.fastpix.io/reference/get-live-stream-playback-id) API documentation.

 ```javascript
 const getLiveStreamPlaybackPolicy = await fastpix.getLiveStreamPlaybackPolicy({